RedTrioVirus/HitboxClass/README.md

 newHitbox:Start()
 ```

-# Methods
+# Hitbox Methods

 ### new(HitboxParams) -> (Hitbox, boolean)

-This function will return a hitbox and a boolean for whether or not the hitbox made a connection to the client.
+This method will return a hitbox and a boolean for whether or not the hitbox made a connection to the client.
 The boolean will always be true if the hitbox is server-side.

+### Start : (Hitbox) -> ()

+This method will start the hitbox.
+The HitSomeone signal **will not** fire unless the hitbox is started with this method.

+### Stop : (Hitbox) -> ()

+This method will stop the hitbox by disconnecting all connections and removing the part being used if Part mode is being used.

+### SetPosition : (Hitbox, CFrame) -> ()

+This method will place the hitbox in the desired location.
+When a hitbox has been "welded", this method is nigh-useless until Unweld is used, so keep that in mind.

+### ClearTaggedChars : (Hitbox) -> ()

+This method clears the TaggedCharacters table within the Hitbox, allowing all things hit by the hitbox before to be hit by it again.
+Use this in order to use the same hitbox multiple times if need be.